imrafaelmerino/java-fun/docs/README.md

 ```

-I’d argue that it is very expressive, concise, and straightforward.
-I call it json-spec.
-I named it after a Clojure library named [spec](https://clojure.org/guides/spec).
-Writing
-specs feels like writing JSON.
+Writing specs feels like writing JSON.
 Specs by default are strict, which means that they don't allow
 keys that are not specified, whereas lenient ones do.
 Turning strict specs into lenient ones is as easy
 as calling the method _lenient_.